Irregular Periods: Is it Perimenopause and How to Manage it?

 Spotting is a relatively common phenomenon that most women will experience from time to time.

-The cause is usually related to hormonal shifts in the body, such as those which take place during perimenopause.
+The cause is usually related to hormonal changes in the body, such as those that take place during perimenopause.
 However, it is not necessarily a sign of perimenopause.
-Another cause could be implantation bleeding, an early sign of pregnancy that occurs when a fertilized egg becomes implanted into the lining of the uterus.
+Another cause could be implantation bleeding, an early sign of pregnancy that occurs when a fertilized egg becomes implanted into the endometrium.

 Some underlying health conditions may also trigger spotting.
 These include polycystic ovarian syndrome (PCOS), uterine fibroids, pelvic inflammatory disease, and certain types of cancer.